BOOKSFASHIONHOME DECOR

 White Sands National Park, New Mexico

-Though dogs are limited to the rules listed above (they must be on a leash no longer than 6 feet, you must pick up after them, etc), they are otherwise allowed in most areas of the park!
+Though limited by the rules listed above, otherwise you can bring dogs to most areas of the park!
 If these parks have restrictions, it’s often with the safety of both you and your pup in mind.
 Keep in mind that any road or trail closures apply to your four-legged friends, too.

 National Parks That are Somewhat Dog-Friendly